codyrbond/codyrbond.github.io/README.md

 # codyrbond.github.io
-Data Science Portfolio
-# Cody Bond
+The following site contains the Data Science projects of an aspiring Data Scientist.